zhizhe258/marble/readme.md

 # Marble × LeIsaac: Large-Scale Generalization and Customization of Embodied Environments

-This tutorial walks you through how to integrate Marble-generated scenes into LeIsaac, allowing you to build and evaluate diverse embodied tasks across large-scale generalized environments.
+This tutorial walks you through how to integrate **Marble--Generate** scenes into **LeIsaac**, allowing you to build and evaluate diverse embodied tasks across large-scale generalized environments.

 ## 🎥Marble-Generalized Scene Sets
 <table>